 Your support is urgently needed!
 Land defender violently killed by a security guard of Canadian palm oil company Feronia in the DRC

 We ask for your urgent support.
-Please sign on to the Action Alert below until July 25.
+Please sign on to the Action Alert below.
 It is important to send the letter as soon as possible.

 A member of the Congolese environmental and human rights organisation RIAO-RDC, Mr. Joël Imbangola Lunea, was brutally beaten and killed by a security guard of the palm oil company Feronia-PHC in the Democratic Republic of the Congo (DRC).